 A Story is often analogous to the amount of work in a feature branch.
 To create a new feature branch, click the Story you want to work with, and then click the "Git Helpers" icon located in between the Story ID number and Settings ellipsis icon.

-Associating Multiple Stories with a Single Branch via Pull Request
+Associating Multiple Stories with a Single Pull Request

 Branches can be associated with multiple stories using pull request messages.
 Just add the Story numbers to the message with the prefix `ch` in brackets.

-You can use the Clubhouse GitHub Event Handler to allow GitHub events to trigger workflow state changes.
-Instructions for setup are here.
+You can use Clubhouse Event Handlers to allow VCS events to trigger workflow state changes.

 Working with Pull Requests